 In the past, Sikhs in New Zealand were compelled to remove a saroop of Guru Granth Sahib from his “Gurdwara Sri Guru Singh Sabha, Papatoetoe, Auckland” to another place of worship.
 On June 14, 2018 he was excommunicated from the Sikh religion by Jathedar Gurbachan Singh for derogatory remarks on Sikh Gurus and for distorting Gurbani on his radio show.
 He was given three chances to appear before the Akal Takhat but failed to respond to each.

 We as Sikhs should be aware of such individuals disguised as Sikhs who are pawns in a grander scheme to lead Sikhs astray by making them susceptible to self-doubt.
 We should have an immense amount of pride and confidence in our rich heritage and make a united front against any individuals who challenge either.

-We tried to find out more about Nekis background however not much information is available.
-He is an alumnus of Guru Nanak Dev Polytechnic University.
-It is claimed that he immigrated to New Zealand in 1987 and is married and has two sons.
+Neki is an alumnus of Guru Nanak Dev Polytechnic University.
+He immigrated to New Zealand in 1987 and is married to Prabhjeet Kaur Gill with whom he has two sons.
 He is currently a partner in a grocery store named Bin Inn Glenfield (Shop 209, Level 2, Glenfield Mall, Glenfield, Auckland 0629) with Chanchal Singh Deol, Baljinder Singh Virk, and Parmpreet Singh Parmar.
 He is currently residing at 24A Glenross Drive, Wattle Downs, Auckland